dfinity/wg-identity-authentication/topics/consent-msg.md

     // Returns a human-readable consent message for the given canister call.
     // The return type is `opt` to allow future extension of the consent_message_response variant.
     // (see recommendation here: https://internetcomputer.org/docs/current/references/candid-ref#type-variant--n--t--)
+    // This call requires authentication (i.e. must not be made with the anonymous sender).
     icrc21_consent_message: (icrc21_consent_message_request) -> (opt icrc21_consent_message_response);

     // Returns a list of supported standards related to consent messages that this canister implements.
     // The result should always have at least one entry: record { name = "ICRC-21"; url = "https://github.com/dfinity/wg-identity-authentication" }
-    icrc21_supported_standards : () -> (vec record { name : text; url : text }) query;
+    // This query call must not require authentication. icrc21_supported_standards : () -> (vec record { name : text; url : text }) query;
 }
 ```

 In addition to implementing the above interface, it is recommended that the canister also provides its full candid interface in the public `candid:service` metadata section, as discussed [here](https://forum.dfinity.org/t/rfc-canister-metadata-standard).
 This is required to properly decode the arguments if the wallet also wants to display technical information about the canister call.

+### Authentication

+The wallet should send the `icrc21_consent_message` call using the same identity as it would for the actual canister call for which the consent message was issued.

+Any canister implementing the `icrc21_consent_message` interface must require authentication for this call.
+In addition, the canister must ensure that if the actual call is made with a different identity that either:
+* the call fails with an error and without side effects
+* the call succeeds and the previously issued consent message (for a different identity) still accurately describes the outcome of the call

+Requiring authentication on the `icrc21_consent_message` call ensures that canisters can protect themselves against clients maliciously generating consent messages to drain cycles.

+> **_WARNING:_**  Canister developers must take care to not rely on the current state of the canister / identity attached data when issuing the consent message.
+There might be a significant time delay (depending on the wallet used) between retrieving the consent message and submitting the canister call.
+The consent message must accurately describe all possible outcomes of the canister call, accounting for that time delay.

 ## Use-Cases